badranX/vim.hx/README.md

 ## Features
 ### Switching between Vim mode and Helix
 Vim mode is enabled by default.
-Use `:vim_disable` and `:vim_enable` to disable and enable Vim emulation.
+Use `:vim-disable` and `:vim-enable` to disable and enable Vim emulation.

 ### Vim Supported Keybindings (Partial List)